How long does smoke detector last

 Electrical

 The answer to 'how long does smoke detector last' is that most smoke detectors have a lifespan of 8-10 years.
-Smoke detectors contain internal components like sensors and batteries that degrade over time, reducing their effectiveness at detecting smoke and fire.
-It's important to replace smoke detectors every 8-10 years to ensure they are functioning properly and can keep your home and family safe.
+Smoke detectors contain internal components that gradually wear down over time, reducing their ability to reliably detect smoke and fire.
+It's recommended to replace smoke detectors every 8-10 years to ensure they are functioning properly and providing adequate protection for your home.

 Step-by-Step Guide